1. Operational Data Sharing (ODS) v1.0.0

 To mitigate radio frequency interference (RFI) from satellites’ broadband internet and cellular downlink services, particularly from the Low-Earth Orbit (LEO), by radio telescopes on Earth, two primary schemes have been implemented between satellite operators and radio astronomy (RA) observatories are: Zone Avoidance (ZA) and Telescope Boresight Avoidance (TBA).

-The ZA provides the basic protection approach to have satellite constellations avoid directly illuminating the RA sites.
+The ZA provides the basic protection approach to have satellite constellations avoid directly illuminating the RA sites (Figure 1, left).
 This partial solution requires no communication between telescopes and satellite operators, but simply a database of the observatory locations.

 To help inform satellite operators of the current telescope status, the Operational Data Sharing (ODS) system was developed to provide information about current and near future observations of participating radio telescopes, including where their antennas are pointing and at what frequencies they are observing.
 Satellite operators can dynamically query for this information to reconfigure any satellites that may interfere with the RA observations by either activating the TBA technique or other means of reducing the downlink RFI.
 Note that this technique is not meant to address the unintentional electromagnetic radiation (UEMR) from onboard electronics.